DaJoker29/ariadne/README.md

 # Ariadne
-> A simple tool to help manage productivity.
+> A simple tool for managing projects collaboratively.

 ## Build Instructions